Russia's data centre market primed for growth - iKS-Consulting

 The Russian Government is allocating at least US$300 million per year for digital economy projects over the next five years.
 One of the key focuses is the development of storage and processing services.

-The Government’s spending could be a major driver for Russia’s data centre and cloud services market, iKS-Consulting believes.
+The Government's spending could be a major driver for Russia's data center and cloud services market, iKS-Consulting believes.

-Furthermore, the Government is also developing incentives to support data centre construction and attract private investment to the sector.
+Furthermore, the Government is also developing incentives to support data center construction and attract private investment to the sector.

 “If these incentives reduce an average payback period by one to two years, a more significant amount of private investment can be expected,” iKS-Consulting states.

-Furthermore, the analyst firm notes a large data centre infrastructure gap between Moscow, St Petersburg, and the rest of Russia.
+Furthermore, the analyst firm notes a large data center infrastructure gap between Moscow, St Petersburg, and the rest of Russia.

 “According to iKS-Consulting, the latter accounts for only 27% of the total number of commercial racks in the country.
-To mitigate these discrepancies, the government backs the rollout of the federal data centre network.
-According to preliminary estimates, to ensure that 90% of Russia’s users have a minimum delay (5 ms), new data centres should be constructed in 17 cities across Russia.”
+To mitigate these discrepancies, the government backs the rollout of the federal data center network.
+According to preliminary estimates, to ensure that 90% of Russia's users have a minimum delay (5 ms), new data centers should be constructed in 17 cities across Russia.

-With the likes of Russian telecommunications operators Megafon and Rostelecom, as well as nuclear plant operator Rosenergoatom developing their regional data centres, the country is primed for growth.
+With the likes of Russian telecommunications operators Megafon and Rostelecom, as well as nuclear plant operator Rosenergoatom developing their regional data centers, the country is primed for growth.